loftwah/react-pizza-demo/learning-guide.md

 Test: Browser / → Menu div, red link.
 Click About: Switches, About link red.
 Bad URL like /oops → 404.

-No install/build—already installed router.
-Refresh dev server if needed.
+No install/build—router installed in Step 2.
+Refresh dev.

-**Pro Tip**: For mobile nav (later): Add state for menu open/close.
+**Pro Tip**: For a11y: Add aria-current="page" to active NavLink if needed (e.g., className=... aria-current={isActive ? 'page' : undefined}).

 ---